Listen to this morning’s Scripture song – Psalm 48:1 & 2

 “The trees went forth on a time to anoint a king over them; and they said unto the olive tree, Reign thou over us.
 But the olive tree said unto them, Should I leave my fatness, wherewith by me they honour God and man, and go to be promoted over the trees?
 And the trees said to the fig tree, Come thou, and reign over us.
 But the fig tree said unto them, Should I forsake my sweetness, and my good fruit, and go to be promoted over the trees?
 Then said the trees unto the vine, Come thou, and reign over us.
 And the vine said unto them, Should I leave my wine, which cheereth God and man, and go to be promoted over the trees?
 Then said all the trees unto the bramble, Come thou, and reign over us.
 And the bramble said unto the trees, If in truth ye anoint me king over you, then come and put your trust in my shadow: and if not, let fire come out of the bramble, and devour the cedars of Lebanon.” – (Judges 9:8-15)

-The olive tree refused to act, the fig tree refused to act, the vine refused to act, so there was nobody left but the bramble, a sticker bush.
+The olive tree refused to act, the fig tree refused to act, the vine refused to act, so there was nobody left but the bramble, which is a sticker bush.

 What he was saying through this parable was that oftentime good men will refuse to take ther place of leadership, perhaps because they are already busy doing good things.
 However, when good men refuse to act, there will always be an evil person that will sieze the opportunity to gain power, and use it for his own purposes.
 This is what happens to the people of Shechem.
 Gideon refused to lead, and then his sons willingly turn over control of the city to this one brother.
 Eventually, as a result of all of this, just about everybody is put to death.

 We can also see this in government.
-Good people often refuse to get involved, leaving the door wide open to men who may not have the best interests of the people at hand.
-The end result of all of this is that things begin to change for the worse for everybody.
-Good people need to stay in the process, so that we all can keep the good things that God has entrusted to us.
+Good people often refuse to get involved, leaving the door wide open to men and women who may not have the best interests of the people at hand.
+The end result is that things begin to change for the worse for everybody.
+Good people, godly people, need to stay in the process, so that we all can keep the good things that God has entrusted to us.
 How involved are you in the process?
 Do you get involved in the local church, and in your community and local government?
 Do you even vote?
 We need good people to do their part.
 The devil never stops trying to advance his agenda.
 We need to stay in the game in order to keep him from taking from us the wonderful blessings that God has given us.

 Posted in Thoughts from Judges by Phil Erickson with no comments yet.